-The Strategic Alliance on Migrant Destitution brings together professionals from the homelessness, refugee and migrant sectors to create opportunities to work together more effectively to tackle this growing humanitarian problem.
-The primary focus of the Strategic Alliance is looking at organisations that work with non-EU destitute migrants.
+The Strategic Alliance on Migrant Destitution was a project that ran from Sept 2015 - March 2018 that brought together professionals from the homelessness, refugee and migrant sectors to create opportunities to work together more effectively to tackle migrant destitution.

 How can frontline workers better support homeless refugees?

 I work with people after they have been formally recognised as refugees in the UK, providing advice and guidance on how to access accommodation and become financially independent.
 Every day at the Refugee Council, we see people facing homelessness and destitution within a month of receiving refugee status, as the Home Office terminates their support after 28 days.
 Refugees often continue to struggle to access a basic level of income and suitable accommodation for months and years afterwards.

 For many of the refugees we support, housing options are very limited.
 We refer refugees to night shelters, hostels and refuges and assist them into private rented accommodation.
 Such accommodation is in high demand.
 There are usually long waiting lists for hostel spaces and most private rented accommodation in London requires deposit money and rent in advance.
 Having such a lump sum of money is impossible for most new refugees who are usually forbidden from working while their asylum claims are being considered and they live on just over £5 a day.
 Homelessness is unavoidable for many new refugees.